 For $k=1$, we can determine $M_{\text{Pl}}$ by identifying the spherical D3-brane as a nucleated bubble mediating the decay of a false AdS$_5$ vacuum into a true AdS$_5$ vacuum in such a way that \cite{Danielsson2023,Panizo2024}

 where $L_-$ and $L_+$ that approximate $L$ are the AdS radii inside and outside the bubble, respectively, and $n$ is the number of D3-branes emitted from the stack of $N$ D-branes.
-Note that, the true and false AdS$_5$ vacua are inside and outside the bubble, respectively.
-The equation (\ref{zero-4DCC}) means that the cosmological constant on the bubble vanishes corresponding to the zero order of $\alpha'$.
+Note that the true and false AdS$_5$ vacua are inside and outside the bubble, respectively.
+The equation (\ref{zero-4DCC}) corresponds to the fact that the cosmological constant on the bubble vanishes at the leading order of $\alpha'$.
 This leads to $L_+-L_-\simeq2nL/(3N)$.
 By using the second Israel junction condition $\Delta K^{(-)}_{\mu\nu}-\Delta K^{(+)}_{\mu\nu}=T_{\mu\nu}/M^3_5$ where $\Delta K^{(\pm)}_{\mu\nu}=K^{(\pm)}_{\mu\nu}-g_{\mu\nu}K^{(\pm)}$ is related to the extrinsic curvatures and $T_{\mu\nu}$ is the energy-momentum tensor on the bubble \cite{Nam2024}, we find $M_{\text{Pl}}$ in terms of the number of D3-branes placed at the conifold singularity, the number of D3-branes escaping from the stack, and the AdS radius $L$ as follows

 Then, we determine the 4D vacuum energy density $\rho_4$ in terms of the AdS radius $L$, the string coupling $g_s$, the 4D Planck scale $M_{\text{Pl}}$, and the ratio $n/N$ (for the $k=1$ case) as follows